Coulomb gases under constraint: some theoretical and numerical results: A general conditioning framework

 Let~$\mu^\psi$ be the conditioned equilibrium measure as in Theorem~\ref{th:quadcond}.
 Then, almost surely, it holds

 regardless of the way we define the random variables~$Y_n$ on the same probability space. \end{corollary}

-\begin{remark}[Higher order constraints, convexity, and regularity] From the proof of Theorem~\ref{th:quadcond}, the Gibbs principle holds for a set~$B$ of the form~\eqref{eq:Bquad} for~$Q$ convex and lower semicontinuous.
+\begin{remark}[Higher order constraints, convexity and regularity] From the proof of Theorem~\ref{th:quadcond}, the Gibbs principle holds for a set~$B$ of the form~\eqref{eq:Bquad} for~$Q$ convex and lower semicontinuous.
 However, we would not be able to say much on the solution in such an abstract setting.
 In particular, higher order statistics could be considered, leading to higher order convolutions, but checking the convexity of the associated functional becomes less convenient.
 By lack of applications in mind, we do not consider these higher order constraints here. \end{remark}

-\begin{remark}[Formula for constrained equilibrium measure under regularity assumptions] Suppose that Assumption \ref{as:psi} holds, that~$V$ has Lipschitz continuous derivatives and that~$\psi$ is~$\mathcal{C}^2(\dR^d)$.
-Then the conditioned equilibrium measure~$\mu^{\psi}$ which appears in Theorem~\ref{th:quadcond} and in Corollary \ref{cor:quadGibbs} satisfies
+\begin{remark}[Formula for the constrained equilibrium measure under regularity assumptions] Suppose that Assumption \ref{as:psi} holds,~$V$ has Lipschitz continuous derivatives and~$\psi$ is~$\mathcal{C}^2(\dR^d)$.
+Then the conditioned equilibrium measure~$\mu^{\psi}$ that appears in Theorem~\ref{th:quadcond} and in Corollary \ref{cor:quadGibbs} satisfies